-My first paid projects in 1999 were logo designs for small businesses in my Kentucky hometown.
-Those initial patrons were a computer repair shop and a lawn equipment seller.
-I have pursued this elusive art since then.
-I relish summarizing a brand’s mission and spirit in one concise image.
+My first paid project back in 1999 was a logo design for an upstart business in my small Kentucky hometown.
+That initial patron was a computer repair shop.
+A lawn equipment seller soon followed.
+I have pursued this elusive art steadfastly since then.
+I relish summarizing a brand’s entire mission and spirit in one concise image.

-Since those initial logo designs, I developed comprehensive packages to suit all budgets.
+Since those fledgling logo designs, I have developed comprehensive packages that will suit any business’s budget.
 Do you need files for web graphics?
-Uniforms?
-Billboards?
-Then I will supply you with files that are Pantone color matched and ready for all applications.
+Embroidery for work uniforms?
+Vector files for signage?
+I will supply you with Pantone color matched files as well as being ready for any application.
+Even if you need your logo on a billboard, I’ve got you covered.

 I created this rock climbing logo design for Torrent Falls Climbing Adventure, which is located in the Red River Gorge region of Kentucky.
 They host hiking tours for experienced rock climbers and rappellers.
 Boy Scout troupes who seek to earn their merit badges also patronize their courses.
 As such, they needed a nature themed logo that summed up everything they represented.